Todt family murders

-The Todt family murders was a multiple homicide case that occurred in December 2019 in Disney's planned community of Celebration, Florida.
-Anthony "Tony" Todt, age 44, confessed to the murders of his wife, 42-year-old Megan Todt, and their three children: Alek, age 13; Tyler, age 11; and Zoe, age 4.
-Anthony was a physical therapist who had recently been served a federal warrant for health care fraud charges stemming from his physical therapy business.
-Authorities coming to issue the warrant found the man living in his house with the badly decomposed bodies of his entire family, including the family dog.
+The Todt family murders was a multiple homicide case that occurred in December 2019 in the master-planned community of Celebration, in Osceola County, Florida, United States.
+Anthony "Tony" Todt, a physical therapist from Connecticut, confessed to the murders of his family, which included his wife, Megan, their three children, Alek, Tyler, and Zoe, and their family dog, Breezy.
+At the time of the events, Anthony's physical therapy clinic in Connecticut had been raided pursuant to a federal warrant for healthcare fraud charges.
+Authorities coming to issue the warrant found the man living in his house with the badly decomposed bodies of his family.
 In 2022, Anthony Todt was convicted of the murders and sentenced to life imprisonment without the possibility of parole.
-An additional year was added for the killing of the pet dog, deemed an act of animal cruelty.
+An additional year was added for the killing of their family dog, deemed an act of animal cruelty.